Ranked #28 in popularity, law is one of the most sought-after degree programs in the nation. This makes choosing the right school a hard decision.

 The schools below may not offer all types of law degrees so you may want to filter by degree level first.
 However, they are great for the degree levels they do offer.

-Temple University is a great option for students interested in a degree in law.
+Temple University is a wonderful option for students pursuing a degree in law.
 Located in the city of Philadelphia, Temple is a public university with a fairly large student population.

-This university ranks 11th out of 109 colleges for overall quality in the state of Pennsylvania.
+Every student pursuing a degree in law has to take a look at Drexel University.
 Located in the city of Philadelphia, Drexel is a private not-for-profit university with a very large student population.
-This university ranks 10th out of 109 schools for overall quality in the state of Pennsylvania.

-There were roughly 157 law students who graduated with this degree at Duquesne in the most recent data year.
-Students who graduate with their degree from the law program state that they receive average early career earnings of $51,935.
+Students who graduate with their degree from the law program state that they receive average early career wages of $60,051.

 The bars on the spread charts above show the distribution of the schools on this list +/- one standard deviation from the mean.